How International Trade News Can Move Markets:

-- The impact of the US/China trade conflict on market sentiment has highlighted how FX rates and other asset prices can be moved by trade disagreements.
+- The impact of the US/China trade conflict on market sentiment has highlighted how FX rates and other asset prices can be moved by international trade news.

 - For long-term traders, there are ways to take advantage and pitfalls to avoid.